v-research/lastchat/README.md

 ### While loops
 You can read about [loops on the reference manual](https://www.gnu.org/software/bash/manual/bash.html#Looping-Constructs) but a while loop like the following one.
-Pls, create a file `chat_server.sh` and type the following code:
+Now we can create a file `chat_server.sh` and type the following code:
 ```
 #!/bin/bash